thoughtspot/rest-api-sdk/Java/doc/controllers/metadata.md

 # Assign Favorite

 To programmatically assign objects to favorites for a given user account, use this endpoint.

 At least one of user id or username is required.
-When both are given, then id will be considered.
+When both are given, then id will be considered

 ```java
 CompletableFuture<Boolean> assignFavoriteAsync(